Scott2444/Stereovision-Measure/README.md

 Since the cameras are separated at a known distance (s) and we have the two interior angles along that line, we will find d.
 This is the Side-Angle-Side Thereom.

 d = s / ((1 / tan(θL)) + (1 / tan(θR)))

+##### Finding the Rotation of an Object

+Now that the orthogonal distance of a point is known, we must find the rotation of an object.
+Not every object will be perfectly aligned with the camera, so this step must be performed first.

+##### Finding the Length of an Object

+Now that the we know the perpendicular distance a point is from the camera, we can find the length of this object.